goatchurchprime/two-voip-godot-4/README.md

 ## Description

-Welcome to the GodotEngine GDExtension [twovoip](https://store.godotengine.org/asset/goatchurch/twovoip/) designed to cater to all your VoIP (Voice Over IP) needs when building networked games in Godot.
+Welcome to the GodotEngine GDExtension [TwovVoip](https://store.godotengine.org/asset/goatchurch/twovoip/) designed to cater to all your VoIP (Voice Over IP) needs when building networked games in Godot.

-This plugin uses the industry standard [xiph/opus](https://github.com/xiph/opus) compression library and the [xiph/rnnoise](https://github.com/xiph/rnnoise) de-noiser all wrapped in an easy-to-integrate voiphelper component to enable you to get your game players speaking to one another over the network in minutes.
+This plugin uses the industry standard [Xiph/Opus](https://github.com/xiph/opus) compression library and the [Xiph/RNNoise](https://github.com/xiph/rnnoise) de-noiser all wrapped in an easy-to-integrate voiphelper component to help you get your game players speaking to one another over the network in minutes.

 Thanks to [@ajlennon](https://github.com/ajlennon) and [@DmitriySalnikov](https://github.com/DmitriySalnikov)
 for work on the github actions that are successfully building this plugin across